apmadsen/app-runtime/docs/0.0/runtime/locking/handle.md

 # Handle class : Finalizable

 The Handle class represents a filesystem handle to a file used for locking purposes.
-It's intended for internal use only.
+It's intended for internal use only and the suggested implementation is `lock_handle()`.

 ## Properties